Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Use proper tools to open a container.
 Work in a well-ventilated area.

-• Stand upwind of all opening, pouring and mixing operations, if working outdoors.
+• Stand upwind of all opening, pouring, and mixing operations, if working outdoors.

 • Ensure that all spraying equipment is in good repair and properly calibrated.

-• Use the proper nozzle for job.
+• Use the proper nozzle for the job.
 Control spray angle and droplet size.
 The wider the angle and the smaller the droplets, the greater the potential for drift.

 • Stand and apply so that the wind blows the pesticide away from you.